eonk/CrimeSciData/book.md

 (2) And we need to know what is the **slope** of that line, that is, how inclined the line is, the angle of the line.

-If you recall from elementary algebra (and you may not), the equation for any straight line is: y = mx + b
+If you recall from elementary algebra (and you may not), the equation for any straight line is:
+$y = mx + b$
-In statistics we use a slightly different notation, although the equation remains the same: y = b0 + b1x
+In statistics we use a slightly different notation, although the equation remains the same:
+$y = b_0 + b_1x$

-We need the origin of the line (b0) and the slope of the line (b1).
+We need the origin of the line ($b_0$) and the slope of the line ($b_1$).
 How does R get the intercept and the slope for the green line?
 How does R know where to draw this line?
 We need to estimate these **parameters** (or **coefficients**) from the data.
 How?
 We don't have the time to get into these more mathematical details now.
-You should study the [required reading](http://link.springer.com/chapter/10.1007/978-1-4614-7138-7_3) to understand this (*required means it is required, it is not optional*)[^1].
+You should study the [required reading](http://link.springer.com/chapter/10.1007/978-1-4614-7138-7_3) to understand this (*required means it is required, it is not optional*)[^8].
 For now, suffice to say that for linear regression modes like the one we cover here, when drawing the line, R tries to minimise the distance from every point in the scatterplot to the regression line using a method called **least squares estimation**.

 In order to fit the model we use the `lm()` function using the formula specification `(Y ~ X)`.
 Typically you want to store your regression model in a "variable", let's call it `fit_1`: